The Artificial Intelligence Challenge

 Furthermore, nudges should only ever be applied if they enhance the overall wellbeing of the user, and users should always have the final say in the outcome of the course of action they will undertake.
 The ability to decide on the conclusion is key to ensuring that nudges remain ethical, and that users ultimately have the freedom of choice to decide what they want in any given situation.

-As financial institutions increasingly employ AI techniques in their digital banking systems to generate personalised insights and actionable nudges, it is important to ensure that AI ethics are taken into consideration.
+As financial institutions increasingly employ artificial intelligence in their digital banking systems to generate personalised insights and actionable nudges, it is important to ensure that AI ethics are taken into consideration.
 Systems employing AI should be designed in a manner that allows it to be transparent, accountable and explainable for both developers and users alike.

 When designed with AI ethics in mind, issues like data privacy concerns, behavioural manipulation or even biases in algorithms will be effectively addressed and managed as systems and applications develop.